chetstone/react-native-palette/README.md

 # react-native-palette

-A React-Native library which on Android, wraps the [Android Pallete Class](https://developer.android.com/reference/android/support/v7/graphics/Palette.html) to pick colors from an image.
+A React-Native library which extracts prominent colors from an image.
+On Android, it wraps the [Android Pallete Class](https://developer.android.com/reference/android/support/v7/graphics/Palette.html).
 On iOS, it uses code from [react-native-color-grabber](https://github.com/bsudekum/react-native-color-grabber).

- A small example app is included.
+ An example app is included.

 ## Getting started